-In 1934 they approached the town for a meeting space and were given the“West School” - which we still use for classes today at 87 Mountain Road.
-The brick red schoolhouse became a gathering place and through potluck suppers and volunteer work, plumbing and heating were introduced to the building.
+They approached the town in 1934 asking for a meeting space and were given the“West School” - which we still use for classes today at 87 Mountain Road.
+The red brick schoolhouse became a place for artists to meet, and through potluck suppers and volunteer work, plumbing and heating were introduced to the building.
 As the Art League continued to grow, children’s classes and exhibition opportunities were added.

-Fast forward to 1976 and the Art League needed more room.
-They approached the town again and salvaged a second historic building, the Woodruff Allen house, which was built in 1759 as a farmhouse and acquired by West Hartford in 1943 as a caretakers house for the town’s golf courses.
-We negotiated a nominal lease in exchange for funding the buildings renovation.
+Fast forward to 1976.
+The Art League needed more room so they approached the town again.
+This time they salvaged a second historic building, the Woodruff Allen house, which was built in 1752 as a farmhouse.
+It was acquired by West Hartford in 1943 as a caretakers house for the town’s golf courses.
+We negotiated a nominal lease in exchange for funding the building renovations.

 Started as a volunteer based organization, the Art League now employs a staff that includes an Executive Director, registrar, gallery assistant and book-keeper and is supported by the work of the many volunteers who help hang our exhibits, staff our fundraising events, sit on our Board of Directors, and serve on our committees.

-We encourage young artists, and donate gallery space annually to the West Hartford Public school system for ArtBeat, an exhibition of artwork of students in kindergarten through 12th grade.
-We offer a $1200 scholarship every spring to a graduating senior in the region who is going on to an accredited art school or University to study art.
+We encourage young artists, and donate gallery space annually to the West Hartford Public School System for ArtBeat, an exhibition of artwork of students in kindergarten through 12th grade.
+We offer two partial college scholarships every spring to graduating seniors in the region going on to an accredited art school or University to study art.